Wix or Shopify – which platform is better to use to launch your online store?

 So this is what Wix and Shopify is going to costs you.

-Wix: pricing and costs – Win plans a bit harder to understand.
+Wix plans are a bit harder to understand.
 They have 5 plans.
 However, not all of them work for you if you want to setup an eCommerce store.

 So if you want to set up an online store, you need to choose at least the eCommerce plan that costs 16.50 euro/month.